Max Jowitt

 Max Jowitt (born 6 May 1997) is an English professional rugby league footballer who plays as a for Wakefield Trinity in the Super League.

+He has spent time on loan from Wakefield at the Dewsbury Rams the Championship, and Oxford and the Newcastle Thunder in League 1.

 He holds the record in British rugby league for most points scored in a single season with 500 in 2024.

-He has spent time on loan from Wakefield at the Dewsbury Rams the Championship, and Oxford and the Newcastle Thunder in League 1.

 Background

 Jowitt was born in Wakefield, West Yorkshire, England.
 He is the son of Ian Jowitt who also played for Wakefield Trinity in the 1980s and 1990s.